Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Key Takeaways

-Don’t wait for the first storm warning to scramble.
+Don’t wait for the first storm warning.
 Give your AC the best chance of surviving cyclone season and keeping your home comfortable.

-Shop our full range of Cleaning and Preventative Maintenance products today and get storm-ready.
+Shop our full range of Cleaning & Preventative Maintenance products and get storm-ready.

 FAQs

-Yes, if you have basic tools and follow the manufacturer’s instructions.
+Yes, with basic tools and the manufacturer’s instructions.
 For complex installs, hire a licensed installer.

-If it’s rusty, unstable, or inefficient, yes — you’ll save on repairs and energy bills.
+If it’s rusty, unstable, or inefficient—yes.
+You’ll likely save on repairs and running costs.

-Check your policy — some require proof of preventative maintenance.
+Check your policy.
+Some insurers require proof of preventative maintenance.

 Ac brackets and mounting kitsAc care for coastal homesAc maintenance before cyclone seasonAir conditioner cleaning kitsAir conditioner storm safetyCleaning and preventative maintenanceCoastal home air conditioningCyclone rated ac hardwareCyclone season preparation waProtecting ac from storm damage